occurrent-org/occurrent-org.github.io/pages/docs/docs.md

    It allows treating the state as a [value](https://www.infoq.com/presentations/Value-Values/) which has many benefits.
 2. Commands are defined as explicit data structures with framework-specific annotations when arguably they don't have to.
 This is fine if you need to serialize the command (in order to send it to another location or to schedule it for the future) but one could argue that you don't want to couple your commands to some infrastructure.
-   This is of course a trade-off, in Occurrent you're free to choose any approach you like (i.e. commands/functions can completely free of framework/library/infrastructure concerns).
+   This is of course a trade-off, in Occurrent you're free to choose any approach you like (i.e. commands/functions can be completely free of framework/library/infrastructure concerns).

 ### Commands in Occurrent